Saxon Switzerland National Park

 Avoiding the Crowds in Saxon Switzerland

 It is the most popular place in Saxon Switzerland, with around 1.5 million visitors each year.
-To enjoy this beautiful place without crowds, you should visit this fascinating sight in spring, autumn or winter either very early in the morning or late evening.
+To enjoy this beautiful place; the Bastei without crowds, you should visit this fascinating sight in spring, autumn or winter either very early in the morning or late evening.
 We visited this magic sandstone bridge several times in May.
 We enjoyed most our visit at 6.30 on a Sunday morning.
 We shared this incredible impressive Bastei Bridge and the surroundings with very few people.
 Avoid midday when the bridge and the castle ruin are overrun.

 Opening Hours Bastei and Fortress Königstein